 - Click Save to permanently save the profile property.

 Use the profile property expert settings to control the privacy level of the property, its data sensitivity (PII vs non-PII), and what happens to the value of a profile property during profile merging.
-You can also assign a unique identifier to a profile property that aids in the retrieving of property values using the BlueConic API.
+You can also assign a unique identifier to a profile property that aids in the retrieving of property values using the BlueConic REST API.

 If you aren't sure about how to configure these settings, it's best to leave them at the default value or ask your BlueConic customer success manager.